Sankha798/jenkins-boshrelease/README.md

 1. *compile-time dependencies* that define that one package needs another package before it can be build (e.g. a library or a compiler)
 1. *runtime dependencies* that define that one job depends on another package at runtime

 We have to find out the compile-time and runtime dependencies for our release.

-Those dependencies will then be configure within the `dependencies` array in our `package/PACKAGE_NAME/spec` files.
+* The compile time dependencies will then be configure within the `dependencies` array in our `package/PACKAGE_NAME/spec` files.
+* (TODO) find out what happens to the runtime dependencies

 ### Create Package Skeletons